 Creating a website that is accessible from mobile devices can be tricky at times.
 So, it’s important to know all of the different features and considerations that you will need to assess.
 Below you can see some very basic steps that can be taken to make a website mobile friendly.

-To be accessible your website should comply with the WCAG guidelines on colour and contrast ratios.
+To be accessible your website should comply with the WCAG guidelines on color and contrast ratios.
 For normal text the contrast ratio should be 4:5:1 and for large text a contrast ratio of 3:1.
-Additionally, any information on web page that is conveyed via colour must also be available by other means too.
+Additionally, any information on web page that is conveyed via color must also be available by other means too.
 An example of this would be hyperlinked text, usually this is represented by underlined text.

 Users with visual impairments or low vision often find it difficult to understand the information and context provided in images, therefore text-based alternatives must be provided to assist users.
 This information should be added to the media’s alt or title tags.
 The purpose of the text is to fully describe the important aspects of the image, providing the full context and understanding required by the user.